tonusp/NaNo2016/A_Book_of_Changes.md

 And - if Joseph had dreamed - he awoke.

 All the following day he wrestled to understand the dreams, or night visions, or whatever they had been.
 He longed to talk to someone about them, he had always done his best thinking when he thought aloud, sharing his ideas with others.
 But who?
 The vicar?
-Joseph could all too easily imagine the poor man's panic at the possibility of his parishioner's insanity, or worse than that, a real experience of a world of spirit that there was no place for in his philosophy, his business-like, modernising Christian world-view.
+Joseph could all too easily imagine the poor man's panic at the possibility his parishioner had gone mad, or worse than that, had had a real experience of a world of spirit that there was no place for in his philosophy, his business-like, modernising Christian world-view.
 His children?
 He imagined Youngest Daughter's horror at the thought of the Aged P seeing her dead mother around the house, and imagining he had actually talked with her.
 The older children might have been less horrified, but they would surely have been equally bewildered.
 His friends at church?
 Some of them might have been less troubled in their orthodoxy than the vicar would have been, but he was afraid most of them would nevertheless try to offer comfort or advice, rather than help him understand the message he had been given.

-He must have been sitting that way for several hours when his mobile phone rang.
+HE MUST HAVE BEEN sitting that way for several hours when his mobile phone rang.

 "Hello, Joseph, it's Pete.
 Listen, I don't know what you think about this, tell me if it's out of line, you might not feel up to it yet anyway.
 But me and the boys wondered if you'd like to come for a drink tonight, at the Hen and Hammock."